SajadGarshasbi/Bargardoon/README.md

+# Kotlini App

-This is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.
+This app was developed with the help of JetBrains Junio in less than 3 hours.
+It is a Kotlin Multiplatform project targeting Android, iOS, Web, Desktop, Server.

+## Try it out

+The web version of this application is available at: https://bargardoon.pages.dev

+## Running the Application

+### Android
+- Open the project in Android Studio
+- Select the "composeApp" configuration
+- Click on the run button or use `./gradlew :composeApp:assembleDebug`

+### iOS
+- Open the iosApp/iosApp.xcworkspace file in Xcode
+- Select a simulator or device
+- Run the project

+### Web
+- Run `./gradlew :composeApp:wasmJsBrowserDevelopmentRun` to start the development server
+- Open http://localhost:8080 in your browser

+### Desktop
+- Run `./gradlew :composeApp:desktopRun` to start the desktop application

+## Project Structure

 * `/composeApp` is for code that will be shared across your Compose Multiplatform applications.
   It contains several subfolders: